Giving by Individuals / Households

-Giving by individuals/households includes cash and non-cash donations contributed by all U.S. individuals and households—including those who itemize their charitable contributions on their income taxes and those who do not—to U.S. charities.
+Giving by individuals/households includes cash and non-cash donations to U.S. charities contributed by all American individuals and households—including those who itemize their charitable contributions on their income taxes and those who do not.